-The student may seek transfer within the Victoria College Vocational Nursing system at the end of any semester by submitting a written request to the coordinator and VN Program Chair of each program involved two months prior to the end of the semester.
+The student may seek transfer within the Victoria College Vocational Nursing system at the end of any semester by submitting a written request to the VN Program Chair and coordinator of each location of each program involved two months prior to the end of the semester.
 Transfer students will be selected based on current GPA.